google/vizier/README.md

 ## What is Open Source (OSS) Vizier?

-[OSS Vizier](https://arxiv.org/abs/2207.13676) is a Python-based service for blackbox optimization and research, based on [Google Vizier](https://dl.acm.org/doi/10.1145/3097983.3098043), one of the first hyperparameter tuning services designed to work at scale.
+[OSS Vizier](https://arxiv.org/abs/2207.13676) is a Python-based service for black-box optimization and research, based on [Google Vizier](https://dl.acm.org/doi/10.1145/3097983.3098043), one of the first hyperparameter tuning services designed to work at scale.

 <figure>
 <p align="center" width=65%>